Don't miss any update

 Day 1 – Arrival in Tripoli

-• After going through the lengthy immigration process, we will check in at the hotel and go for a hearty, Libyan meal.
+• On day 1, we will be meeting early in the morning at Tunis Carthage International Airport.
+Upon arrival in Tripoli, after going through a lengthy immigration process, check in at the hotel and go for a hearty, Libyan meal.

-• Then, we will visit the old city of Tripoli, checking out highlights like: The Arch of Marcus Aurelius, Gurgi Mosque, Al Nakah Mosque, the gold bazaar, Martyr’s square, and a lot of Italian colonial buildings.
+• Old city of Tripoli: The Arch of Marcus Aurelius, Gurgi Mosque, Al Nakah Mosque, the gold bazaar, the Martyr’s Square, and Italian colonial buildings.

 • Overnight in Tripoli.

-Day 2 – Leptis Magna (overnight in Misrata)
+Day 2 – Leptis Magna (overnight in Tripoli)

 • Founded in the 7th century BC by the Phoenicians and later expanded by Roman Emperor Septimius Severus, the ruins of Leptis Magna are absolutely outstanding, first league Roman ruins built on the shore of the Mediterranean.

-Day 4 – Jebel Nefusa (overnight in Ghadames)
+Day 3 – Tarmisah & Gasr Al-Hajj (overnight in Ghadames)

-• On day 4, we will drive to Ghadames, which is a long 600-kilometer ride, but we will break the journey by visiting several highlights along the way, in the area of Jebel Nefusa.
+• On day 3, we will be driving to Ghadames, a 600-kilometer ride, but we will break the journey by visiting several highlights along the way.

 • Berbers compose around 5% of the total Libyan population and Jebel Nafusa is their heartland.
-As you may know, Berbers are the indigenous ethnic group in North Africa before the Arabs came.
-You may have met some Berbers in Morocco, Algeria, or Tunisia but I found Libyan Berbers to have a stronger identity since their flag is flown all across their region.
+As you may know, Berbers are the indigenous ethnic group, in North Africa before the Arabs came.

-• On the way to Ghadames, we will visit Qasr al-Hajj, one of the finest examples of Berber architecture, a giant granary from the 12th century.
+• Visit Qasr al-Hajj, one of the finest examples of Berber architecture, a giant granary from the 12th century.

-• Then, we will go to Tarmisah, an ancient village with stunning views of the valley.
+• Visit Tarmisah, an ancient village with stunning views of the valley.

-• In the morning, we will go straight to the Old City of Ghadames, a UNESCO World Heritage site, a giant Saharan city composed of hundreds of entangled lanes, packed with mosques and historical houses.
+• Visit the Old City of Ghadames, a UNESCO World Heritage site, a giant Saharan city composed of hundreds of entangled lanes, packed with mosques and historical houses.

-• We will have lunch in a traditional house and then, we will get deep into the desert, climbing the sand dunes from where you can see the Algerian border.
+• Lunch in a traditional house and then, deep into the desert, climbing the sand dunes from where you can see the Algerian border.

 • A group of real Tuaregs will make us tea while waiting for the sunset.